 4.8.3 The Accessory Structure shall not include kitchen and/or bath facilities.

-4.8.4 The Accessory Structure shall be visibly connected to the Dwelling Unit with a common/connected roof or other such design element
+4.8.4 The Accessory Structure shall be attached to the primary home with a common/connected roof or other similar design element with the connection designed so the home and Accessory Structure shall appear as one residential building when viewed from surrounding lots or rights-of-ways.

-4.8.5 The Accessory Structure shall follow the design of and be subordinate in size to the Dwelling Unit.
-The Dwelling Unit shall be the dominate architectural element on a Lot.
+4.8.5 The Accessory Structure shall be subordinate in size to the Dwelling Unit.

 4.8.6 The Accessory Structure shall be constructed on a substantial foundation.

+A Limited Design Exception(s) may be applied for Lots 161, 162, 163, or 164, that are 60+ acres in size and are not visually seen from any community right-of-way or adjacent property.

 4.9 Accessory Dwelling Units (ADU).

-One (1) ADU shall be allowed per Lot with a maximum 800 sf of interior floor area.
-The ADU shall be attached to and fully integrated with the Dwelling Unit, .
-A Limited Design Exception shall not be requested for these ADU requirements.
+One (1) ADU shall be allowed per Lot with a maximum 800 sf of interior floor area The ADU shall be attached to the primary home with a common/connected roof or other similar design element with the connection designed so the home and Accessory Structure shall appear as one residential building when viewed from surrounding lots or rights-of-waysA Limited Design Exception shall not be requested for these ADU requirements.

 SECTION 5 SITE PLANNING STANDARDS